TheConverseEngineer/RL-Simplified/README.md

 was very much to attempt to implement different RL algorithms from scratch (using only libraries like PyTorch and Gymnasium) and experiment with different methods.

+### NOTE (More up-to-date version available)
-NOTE: This repository is a mirror of the repository hosted on the Georgia Tech Github Enterprise.
+This repository is a mirror of the repository hosted on the Georgia Tech Github Enterprise.
 Since these materials are actively in use for new-member training, this repository has been temporarily reverted back to an outdated state.
 For the up-to-date version, login with your Georgia Tech SSO and access the repository at
 [github.gatech.edu/vparikh35](https://github.gatech.edu/vparikh35).